daancs/daancs/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on [nollk.it](https://github.com/cthit/nollk.it)
+- Currently working on several different minor projects

 Currently a part of [Mottagningskommittén MK](https://mk.chs.chalmers.se) as PR